Electronic cigarette (e-cigarette)

 2. What can be the health effects of e-cigarette?

-E-cigarettes containing nicotine and marketed as nicotine replacement therapy are pharmaceutical products under the Pharmacy and Poisons Ordinance and must be registered before sale.
-The possession or sale of unregistered pharmaceutical product, and the possession without authority of the inhaler which is a Part I poison, are both liable on conviction to a $100,000 fine and 2 years’ imprisonment.
+Under the Pharmacy and Poisons Ordinance (Chapter 138, Law of Hong Kong), nicotine is a Part I poison.
+E-cigarette containing nicotine is regarded as pharmaceutical product and must be registered with the Pharmacy and Poisons Board before sale or distribution.
+Possession or sale of unregistered pharmaceutical product, and the possession or sale without authority of Part I poison, are both offences.
+Each offence shall be liable on conviction to maximum penalty of $100,000 fine and 2 years’ imprisonment.

 5. Will Department of Health accept e-cigarette as a smoking cessation product?